jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

 To start the docker container: `docker run -it --rm my_ros2_image`.

 ## RPLidar
-Now we have a starting container for the robot development.
+Now we have a starting container for robot development.
 Let's see how to install the RPLidar there.

-The RPLidar has a USB cable that connects to the Raspberry Pi.
+The RPLidar I purchased is the RPLidar A1, which is a 360-degree laser scanner with a diameter range up to 12 meters.
+It has a sample frequency of 8,000 Hz and a scan rate of 5.5 Hz.
+It comes with a serial port adapter board and a USB cable that connects the RPLidar to the Raspberry Pi.
 ![alt text](/assets/RPLidar.png)

-We need to get the driver code for RPLidar to scan and publish scan data.
+To enable the RPLidar to scan and publish its scan data, we need its driver code.
 The RPLidar has a [git repository](https://github.com/Slamtec/rplidar_ros/tree/ros2) for its ROS 2 ecosystem.
-We need to clone that repository and build it using `colcon build`.
-The RPLidar package provides a node that publishes the scan data to the "/scan" topic, and services to control start and stop the RPLidar motor.
-Building from the ROS package source code is a common way to consume third-party robotic hardware.
+We  can clone that repository and build it using `colcon build`.
+The RPLidar package provides a node that publishes the scan data to the ROS "/scan" topic, as well as ROS services to start and stop the RPLidar motor.
+Building from the ROS package source code is a common approach for utilizing third-party robotic hardware.

 The RPLidar uses a serial port to communicate with ROS.
 The port must specified when we starting the RPLidar node.
-To find out which USB port is used by the RPLidar, let's connect the Lidar's USB cable to the Pi and issue this command:
+To find out which USB port is used by the RPLidar, let's connect the lidar's USB cable to the Pi and issue this command:
 ```
 $ ls -l /dev/serial/by-id/
 lrwxrwxrwx 1 root root 13 Feb 10 17:25 usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0 -> ../../ttyUSB0